Contains the active ingredient desvenlafaxine (as benzoate)

 Taking other medicines

-Some medicines may interact with desvenlafaxine.
+Some medicines and this one may interfere with each other.
 These include:

-Medications for depression known as monoamine oxidase inhibitors (MAOIs) (such as
+medications for depression known as monoamine oxidase inhibitors (MAOIs) (such as

 Tell your doctor if you are taking or have stopped taking them within the last 14

 Ask your doctor or pharmacist if you are unsure if you are taking any of these medicines.

 It is important that you do not take this medicine or medicines similar to desvenlafaxine

-with MAOIs or within 14 days of taking an MAOI as this may result in a serious life-threatening
+with MAOIs or within 14 days of taking a MAOI, as this may result in a serious life-threatening

-Any other medications for bipolar disorder, depression, anxiety, obsessive-compulsive
+any other medications for bipolar disorder, depression, anxiety, obsessive-compulsive

-disorder or pre-menstrual dysphoric disorder, including St John's Wort.
+disorder or pre-menstrual dysphoric disorder, including St John's wort

-loss, including sibutramine
+medicines for weight loss, including sibutramine

-Triptans (used to treat migraine)
+triptans (used to treat migraine)

-Linezolid (used to treat infections)
+linezolid (used to treat infections)

-Switching to this medicine from other antidepressants
+Switching to this medicine from other antidepressants:

 Side effects from discontinuing antidepressant medication may occur if you are switched

 gradually reduce the dose of your initial antidepressant medication to help reduce

-reduce these side effects.
+these side effects.

 How to take this medicine

-Follow carefully all directions given to you by your doctor.
-Their instructions may be different to the information in this
+Follow all directions given to you by your doctor or pharmacist carefully.

 How much to take

 Your doctor will tell you how much of this medicine you should take.
 This will depend

 on your condition and whether you are taking any other medicines.

 The usual dose is 50 mg taken once daily with or without food.